DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 TransformersSimilarityRanker is most efficient in query pipelines when used after a Retriever.

-Below is an example of a pipeline that retrieves Documents from an InMemoryDocumentStore based on keyword search (using InMemoryBM25Retriever).
-It then uses the TransformersSimilarityRanker to rank the retrieved Documents according to their similarity to the query.
+Below is an example of a pipeline that retrieves documents from an InMemoryDocumentStore based on keyword search (using InMemoryBM25Retriever).
+It then uses the TransformersSimilarityRanker to rank the retrieved documents according to their similarity to the query.
 The pipeline uses the default settings of the Ranker.

 from haystack import Document, Pipeline